 Computational Fluid Dynamics (CFD) Services

 Primary Flow Signal has partnered with the Utah Water Research Laboratory (UWRL) offering CFD services.
-UWRL has a depth of expertise in numerical modeling utilizing Computational Fluid Dynamics (CFD).
+UWRL has a depth of expertise in numerical modeling utilizing CFD.
 This powerful tool is capable of assisting individuals solve their complicated flow problems and identify performance characteristics.
 CFD solves the very complex Navier-Stokes equations which describe viscous fluid motion.

 Using state-of-the art software (Star CCM+) coupled with cloud or local computing resources, very large problems including reservoirs, associated spillways or complex piping systems can be solved.
 With the ability to simulate multi-phase fluids, particularly when dealing with the air-water interface of free surface flows, it is possible to visualize flow patterns, identify hydraulic concerns, propose solutions to improve performance and insure that those solutions will perform as expected.